 If Alabama law enforcement suspends your car registration, you will have to pay $200 to have it reinstated for the first offense.
 For second or subsequent offenses, you will have to pay $400.

-Since car insurance can cost less than a thousand dollars a year, driving without insurance may end up costing you more.
+Since auto insurance can cost less than a thousand dollars a year, driving without insurance may end up costing you more.
 Don’t risk it!
 The consequences when caught may quickly add up into a large bill.